Colin Morrison

-Colin Morrison is a British publishing executive, who is the chairman, non-executive director and consultant of several media and digital companies in Europe and Asia.
-He publishes the newsletter Flashes & Flames: The Global Media Weekly, which he originally launched as a blog in 2012.
-He is a senior advisor to the New York media investment bank JEGI and is on the advisory board of the Royal National Children's SpringBoard Foundation.
+Colin Morrison is a British publishing executive, who is the chairman, non-executive director and consultant of several media and digital companies in the UK, across Europe, the US, and Asia–Pacific.
+He also publishes the newsletter Flashes & Flames: The Global Media Weekly, which he originally launched as a blog in 2011.
+As of 2024, he had multiple advisor/ director positions in New York media investment bank JEGI, Anthem, Enthuse Group, Stage Media Company, AA Media, Acclaimworks, Green Star Media, etc.